rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

 ## Options

-It is an optional parameter in every method that submits one or more transactions.
+`options` is an optional parameter in every method that submits one or more transactions.

-The object contains the following fields:
+This object contains the following fields:

 - `from` - String (optional): The address the transaction should be sent from.
-If not provided, it will use the first account associated to the current provider.
+If not provided, it will use the first account associated with the current provider.
-- `gasPrice` - String (optional): The gas price in wei to use for this transaction.
+- `gasPrice` - String (optional): The gas price, denominated in wei, to use for this transaction.
 - `gas` - Number (optional): The maximum gas provided for this transaction (gas limit).

 ## Advanced operations